MoritzLost/ProcessWireDev/site/03-templating-and-development/05-case-study-responsive-image-function-template.md

 At the core of the component is a function that physically generates all the image variants listed in the `srcset` on the server.
 It will accept the following arguments:

-- A `PageImage`, which is a single value of a ProcessWire image field containing the image to render responsively.
+- A `PageImage`, which is a single value of a ProcessWire image field containing the image to render.
 - The base target size in width and height.
 - A list of size factors to scale the base image by to create smaller and larger variants.